Kloudless/file-picker/README.md

   Chooser: _Default: ['all']_

-  This option specifies which types of elements the file picker will show to the user.
+  This option specifies which types of elements the File Picker will show to the user.
 You can filter based on file extension or by the following categories:

-  * `all` This configures the file picker to show all file types and folders.
+  * `all` This configures the File Picker to show all file types and folders.
   The user can select either files or folders.
 Do not combine with other options.

-  * `folders` This configures the file picker to gray out files and show folders.
+  * `folders` This configures the File Picker to gray out files and show folders.
   The user can only select folders.

-  * `files` This configures the file picker to show all file types.
+  * `files` This configures the File Picker to show all file types.
 The user can only select files.

   * `text`